intelaligent/tctb/docs/_posts/2017-03-10-learning-the-traci-tls-sumo-model.md

 ## Introduction

 TraCI\_tls is a simple SUMO model developed as part of SUMO's tutorial on [TraCI](http://sumo.dlr.de/wiki/TraCI).
 Depite the tutorial material given [here](http://sumo.dlr.de/wiki/Tutorials/TraCI4Traffic_Lights), I found it difficult to understand the model from a software's point of view.
-Therefore, I wrote this note to supplement the TraCI\_tls tutorial.
+Also making connections between SUMO's wiki is also not a simple task.
+Therefore, I wrote this study note to supplement the TraCI\_tls tutorial.
 Codes related to this model is hosted [here](https://sourceforge.net/p/sumo/code/HEAD/tree/trunk/sumo/tests/complex/tutorial/traci_tls/).

-This model has the following file structure:
+First let's take a look at the file structure of TraCI\_tls:

 <pre>
 .